wesrobinson12/stick-tennis/README.md

 this.ySpeed = 12 *  -Math.sin(bounceAngle);
 ```

-To transition between game screens I used jQuery to manipulate the DOM and adjust visibility of elements.

 The AI computer paddle speed is determined by the position of the ball in relation to the center of the paddle.
 If the center of the ball is within 5 pixels of the center of the paddle, the paddle moves at the exact same speed as the ball.
 Once the ball moves outside of this area, the paddle moves 5 pixels per frame along the y-axis.

 Last but not least, I used the HTML5 Canvas Element to handle rendering of the game court and movement of the ball and paddles.
 Using a frame rate of 60fps creates a clear and smooth visual aesthetic.
 At each step, the ball moves 12 pixels along the x-axis and, as demonstrated above, a calculated amount of pixels along the y-axis.